AC-T-lab/Git-document/README.md

 ```bash
 git clone https://github.com/<username>/<repository name>.git
 ```
-you don't need to init if you clone repo from Github
+*you don't need to init if you clone repo from Github!*

 ### Basic Operations
 **Add files to the staging area:**